 The Distinguished Community Engagement Award was created in 2013.
-Given annually, the award recognizes the important and innovative community-engaged and community-based work by faculty at the University of Washington Tacoma.
-Such work is based on an ethic of mutual benefit in which both the community partner and/or public and the university, its faculty, and/or its students benefit in ways not possible without the partnership.
-This work may be short or long term and may be with a single or multiple partners, and should have been active within the past three years.
+Given annually, the award recognizes the important and innovative community-engaged and community-based work by faculty and staff at the University of Washington Tacoma.
+Beginning in 2021, a staff award category is being added to recognize staff who demonstrate outstanding community-engagement work.
+Such work is based on an ethic of mutual benefit in which both the community partner and/or public and the university, its faculty or staff, and/or its students benefit in ways not possible without the partnership.
+This work may be short or long term and may be with a single or multiple partners, both formal and informal (e.g. not already a part of an existing relationship with the university), and should have been active within the past three years.
 It may be focused on teaching and learning, research, policy, citizenship building, creative work, or community building.

-Lauren Wugalter, Lecturer, School of Interdisciplinary Arts & Sciences
+- 2018 – Lauren Wugalter, School of Interdisciplinary Arts & Sciences

 - 2017 – Dr. Christine Stevens, Nursing & Healthcare Leadership